kxw9298/gcp-vpc/README.md

 ```

 note: follow this link to [create cloud nat](https://cloud.google.com/nat/docs/using-nat#creating_nat)
+add a nat in the region where private subnet resides

 4. Launch 2 instances in private subnet with tag as “Private-instances”
 ```
 gcloud compute instances create example-instance --network demo-vpc --no-address \